helm/charts/stable/hlf-ord/README.md

 ## Introduction

-The Hyperledger Fabric Orderer can be installed as either a `solo` orderer (for development), or a `kafka` orderer (for crash fault tolerant consensus).
+The Hyperledger Fabric Orderer can be installed as either a `solo` orderer (for development), a `kafka` orderer (for crash fault tolerant consensus) or a `etcdraft` orderer (etcd to maintain the state and raft wich is Leader/Follower type consensus algorithm).

 This Orderer can receive transaction endorsements and package them into blocks to be distributed to the nodes of the Hyperledger Fabric network.

-Learn more about deploying a production ready consensus framework based on Apache [Kafka](https://hyperledger-fabric.readthedocs.io/en/release-1.1/kafka.html?highlight=orderer).
+Learn more about deploying a production ready consensus framework based on Apache [Kafka](https://hyperledger-fabric.readthedocs.io/en/release-2.2/kafka.html?highlight=orderer).
 Minimally, you will need to set these options:

 ```
   "default.replication.factor": 4  # given a 4 node Kafka cluster